Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Background

 Beyond the LMM, \textit{nonlinear} mixture models (NMMs) have also attracted much attention---since nonlinearity naturally happens in practice for numerous reasons.
 For example, starting from the 1990s, a line of work named nonlinear ICA \cite{hyvarinen1999nonlinear,taleb1999source,achard2005identifiability,oja1997nonlinear} considered the following model:

 where $\bm g(\cdot):\mathbb{R}^{K}\rightarrow \mathbb{R}^M$ is a nonlinear mixing system.
 While it was shown that \eqref{eq:nmm} is in general not identifiable, the so-called \textit{post-nonlinear} (PNL) model can be identified, again under the premise that $s_{k,\ell}$ and $s_{j,\ell}$ are statistically independent random processes \cite{taleb1999source,achard2005identifiability,ziehe2003blind}.
-To be specific, consider the model
+To be specific, the PNL model is defined as

 with $\bm g(\cdot)=[g_1(\cdot),\ldots,g_M(\cdot)]^\T$ and $g_m(\cdot):\mathbb{R} \rightarrow \mathbb{R}$ being a univariate nonlinear function.
-The PNL model, although less general relative to \eqref{eq:nmm}, is still very meaningful---which finds applications in cases where unknown nonlinear effects happen \textit{individually} at multiple sensors/channels, e.g., in brain signal processing \cite{ziehe2000artifact,oveisi2012nonlinear} and hyperspectral imaging \cite{dobigeon2014nonlinear}.
+This model, although less general relative to \eqref{eq:nmm}, is still very meaningful---which finds applications in cases where unknown nonlinear effects happen \textit{individually} at multiple sensors/channels, e.g., in brain signal processing \cite{ziehe2000artifact,oveisi2012nonlinear} and hyperspectral imaging \cite{dobigeon2014nonlinear}.
 Under the PNL model, $\s_\ell$ was first shown to be identifiable via exploiting statistical independence \cite{taleb1999source,achard2005identifiability}.
 Recently, the work in \cite{yang2019learning} proved that even if the sources are dependent, some other properties, e.g., nonnegativity and a sum-to-one structure (i.e., $\bm 1^\T\s_\ell =1$), can be exploited to identify $\s_\ell$ under the PNL model.